GeodataTools/geodata/doc/mask/mask_creation_workflow.md

 ```
 ![png](https://github.com/east-winds/geodata/blob/mask/images/mask_creation_workflow/output_36_0.png)

-INFO:geodata.mask:Please remember to close the file with .close()
 We can use `remove_layer` method to remove a layer to mask `china`.
 This method will properly close the raster file, because the raster file would remain open after being added to the mask.

 ```python